aNerdInTheHand/birthday/index.md

 We were getting to know our own flesh and blood

-I can't say I was stunned when you grew like a week
+I can't say I was stunned when you grew like a weed

 When you woke every 45 minutes to feed